Ankk98/flutter-object-detection-on-mobile/README.md

 App to demonstrate object detection on smartphones using Flutter & Tensorflow Lite frameworks.

 ### Constrains
-- minSdk version 21
+- min Sdk version 21 => Works with Android 5 & above
-- Tested on Smartphone with Android 9
+- Tested on Smartphone with Android 6 & 9

 ### Tech Stack
 - Flutter
 - Tensorflow Lite
-- COCO SSD MobileNet deep learning model
+- COCO SSD MobileNet Deep learning model

 ### How to use?
 1. Open App -- Camera preview will be shown with detected objects in the bounding boxes with their class mentioned above